The Best Cell Phones for Seniors With Dementia, Tested and Reviewed

 Camera Quality

 Compared to the GrandPad, the camera on the Jitterbug Smart4 offers a lot more bang for your buck.
 The front-facing camera is 8 MP, while the rear-facing camera is 13 MP.
-This means you can expect pretty clear photos and videos with either camera.
+That means you can expect pretty clear photos and videos with either camera.
 The photos won’t be as high quality as, say, the latest iPhone, but they’re still decent.
 My grandma and I took multiple photos and videos in high- and low-light environments.
 We found the image quality to be superior to the photos we took with the Jitterbug Flip2.

 -

-3. Jitterbug Flip2 from Lively - Best flip phone
+3. Jitterbug Flip2 from Lively - Best Flip Phone

 What we like most